 Biobank Data Manager

 Biobanking of biological samples donated by patients is an important resource which is central to the Medical Research.
-Informed consent is obtained from patients whereby additional or surplus biological material is donated, processed, stored and then released to research scientists for specific, ethically-approved research projects.
-The King's College Denmark Hill Haematology Biobank (KCDHH) is based at the Rayne Institute in King's College London (KCL)'s Denmark Hill Campus and collects bone marrow, blood and other tissue samples from patients treated in the Department of Clinical Haematology at King's College Hospital (KCH), and from surplus tissues collected from the South East Haematology Molecular Diagnostics Service (SE-HMDS).
-In addition to documentation of the informed consent process, biobanking of de-personalised samples should be accompanied by collection of detailed clinical information which is vital for use in research.
-As the biobank has expanded in its activities, it is now undergoing a process of updating its administrative and data collection processes, including establishing an online clinical and sample database, with electronic records of consent and clinical diagnostic test information.
+The King’s College Denmark Hill Haematology Biobank (KCDHH) is based at the Rayne Institute in King’s College London (KCL)’s Denmark Hill Campus and collects bone marrow, blood and other tissue samples from patients treated in the Department of Clinical Haematology at King’s College Hospital (KCH) and referring hospitals in the region.
+Our biobank consenting and sample collection processes are fully integrated into our clinical practice, and we have a robust Governance structure and a custom-build databases.

-This post will be offered on an a fixed-term contract for 12 months.
+This post will be offered on a fixed-term contract until 12th November 2025.

 This is a full-time post - 100% full time equivalent.